adobe/spectrum-web-components/packages/icons-ui/README.md

 setCustomTemplateLiteralTag(hPreact);

-console.log(CircleIcon());
+console.log(AsteriskIcon());

 /***
 VNode {nodeName: "svg", children: Array[1], attributes: Object, key: undefined, constructor: Object}
 ***/
 ```

-In this way the icons exported by `@spectrum-web-components/icons-workflow` can be leveraged in projects powered by the the likes of hyperHTML, lighterhtml, lit-html, Preact, React, Vanilla JS, Vue.js, and more!
+In this way the icons exported by `@spectrum-web-components/icons-ui` can be leveraged in projects powered by the the likes of hyperHTML, lighterhtml, lit-html, Preact, React, Vanilla JS, Vue.js, and more!